DRUNK DRIVER ACCIDENTS IN FORT WAYNE

 In fact, according to the Centers for Disease Control and Prevention (CDC), an estimated 2,210 people lost their lives in accidents involving a drunk driver in Indiana between 2003 and 2012.
 This is an alarming statistic for residents and visitors to the state, as it does not take into account the number of accidents that don’t result in death, but cause devastating, and often permanently disabling injuries.

 Fortunately, those who are injured in accidents caused by drunk drivers can recover damages from the at-fault party to compensate them for related medical bills and lost wages.
-To learn more about your own eligibility for compensation, please contact one of our experienced drunk driver accident attorneys in Fort Wayne today.
+To learn more about your own eligibility for compensation, please contact one of our experienced Fort Wayne drunk driving accident attorneys today.

 INDIANA DRUNK DRIVING LAWS